-Finally, Castro et al. present in [11] a topology-aware version of Pastry [3].
+Finally, Castro et al. present in [17] a topology-aware version of Pastry [3].
 At each hop Pastry presents multiple equivalent choices to route a request.
 By choosing the closest (smallest network delay) peer at each hop, they try to minimize network delay.
 However, at each step the possibilities decrease exponentially, so delay is mainly determined by the last hop, usually the longest.
-We propose large hops to first get to a group, and then shorter local hops inside the group, leading to a more natural caching scheme, as shown later in section 3.4.
+Our approach is somewhat the opposite, as we propose large hops to first get to a group, and then shorter local hops inside the group.
+Note that our architecture leads to a more natural caching scheme, as shown later in section 3.4.